TN423/ProductsAPI/README.md

 ## Optimization 2: Redis Caching
 - Further improved performance by caching responses for the most compute intensive server endpoint (in this case an endpoint that made multiple database queries)
 - Chose Redis for caching, due to ease of implementation (see server index.js file)
   - Each time a request is made, the server first checks the Redis cache for the data.
-The server then only queries the mySQL database if the information isn't already found in the Redis cache
+The server then only queries the MySQL database if the information isn't already found in the Redis cache ƒ
 ## System Design
 Here is what the final system design looked like, after impleminting horizontal scaling and Redis caching